 Massey College was established by the Master and Fellows of Massey College Act (1960-61), which was amended in 1974.
-It is governed by an elected Corporation, made up of Senior Fellows and chaired by the Master.
-You can read the by-laws here.
+It is governed by an elected Governing Board, made up of Senior Fellows and chaired by the elected member of the board.

 Its connection with the University of Toronto was established at the same time with Bill-115.
-The relationship is recognized through ex officio membership on Corporation of the President of the University of Toronto and the Dean of School of Graduate Studies.
+The relationship is recognized through ex officio membership on the Governing Board of the President of the University of Toronto and the Dean of School of Graduate Studies.

-Other members of the College community join in a number of committees which report to Corporation.
+Other members of the College community join in a number of committees which report to the Governing Board.
 A considerable degree of self-governance of the Junior Fellowship (the College’s full-time graduate students) is implemented through the annual election of a Don of Hall, other student officers, and committee members.

 THE VISITOR is the College ombudsman and fulfils important constitutional and ceremonial functions.